 Panellist: Dr Jessica Stewart

-Director of Evaluation and Research, Family and Community Services NSW
+Executive Director of Insights, Analysis and Research, NSW Department of Family and Community Services (FACS)

 Jessica is the Executive Director of Insights, Analysis & Research at the NSW Department of Family and Community Services (FACS), leading a team to deliver evaluation, research, analysis and performance reporting in areas of child protection, homelessness and social housing.
 She has unique policy expertise with a focus on complex program evaluation and public reporting on the performance of health care organisations using big data.
 Jessica has degrees in law, politics, public policy, and a PhD in Aboriginal health research.
 She has 15 years experience working for both federal and state government at FACS, the National Health Performance Authority, the NSW Ministry of Health and in health services research at the Sax Institute.
 Jessica is passionate about using research evidence, rigorous evaluation and linked routine data to improve the health and wellbeing of people in Australia through more efficient and effective service delivery.